-No. They represent the state or the King, as the crime that took place is seen to be a crime against society.
-The Crown presents evidence to the court in a fair and just manner.
+No. They represent the state or the Queen, as the crime that took place is seen to be a crime against society.
+The Crown is to present evidence to the court in a fair and just manner.
 As a person with valuable information about an offence, you are a witness for the Crown.